carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 def prepare_dataset(train_images, train_labels):

-    # normalize the RGB values to be between 0 and 1
+    # normalise the RGB values to be between 0 and 1
     train_images = train_images / 255

     # one hot encode the training labels